jyangfsu/WQChartPy/README.md

 ¦ +-- ...                                    # ...
 ¦ +-- Ray-2008-Reproducing the ...           # Reference for rectangle Piper diagram
 +-- wqchartpy
-¦ +-- BivariateColourScheme.npy              # NumPy ndarray object used to fill the background color
-¦ +-- __init__.py                            # Common script used in the regular package
+¦ +-- BivariateColourScheme.npy              # NumPy ndarray object used to for the background color scheme ¦ +-- __init__.py                            # Common script used in the regular package
 ¦ +-- chadha.py                              # Code for generating the Chadha diagram
 ¦ +-- chernoff.py                            # Code for generating Chernoff faces